 Dawn Kowalski, Board MemberDawn joined the board in 2024.
 She is married to Dan and has two sons.
 She has always felt called to help people.
 When she heard about Atlas and the way they help bring communities together, she knew she wanted to be a part of it.
 Communities like these helped to bring her adopted son, Shawn, into her life.

 Dan waters - treasurerDan is the owner of Decks Unlimited and Deck City in Lincoln.
 Husband of Kim Waters and father of Madison.
-He is active at F Street Neighborhood Church, where he likes to help others and make connections.
+He is active at F Street Neighborhood Church, where he enjoys helping others and making connections.
 In his free time, Dan enjoys fishing, foraging, hunting, and board sports.
 Dan has always been looking for a non-profit that is based on an individual basis.
-He believes the key to helping people is personal relationship and Atlas does a great job of this.
+He believes the key to helping people is personal relationships, and Atlas does a great job of this.
 There are so many miracle stories of people's lives changing, even if just for a short time.
 We never know how far the ripple effect will go by just helping one person at a time.

 tammy Schomerus, board memberTammy was born in Georgia and raised in Mississippi, where she grew up serving in various roles within the Baptist Church.
 After earning her B.S. in Special Education from Mississippi State University, Tammy taught in the Lee County School System for 17 years.
 Following retirement, she volunteered and later worked part-time at the REACH Center for the Blind, which introduced her to the Lions Club.
 Through the Lions Club, Tammy helped raise funds to provide glasses and hearing aids for those in need.
 This work eventually brought her to Nebraska in 2012, where she completed an apprenticeship with the Nebraska Commission for the Blind and later worked part-time for the agency.
 Tammy became active at First Baptist Church of Lincoln, serving on the Mission Team and embracing the many ways to serve in the community.
 In 2024, Tammy entered a new chapter by marrying John Schomerus, and together they are committed to continuing a life of service.